Breathe Better with Whole-Home Air Filtration in Memphis

 The High Efficiency Particulate Air, or HEPA, filter, was developed to protect scientists from radiation as they built an atomic bomb during World War II.
 Today these filters are often used in hospitals, science labs and even homes.

 HEPA filters are rated to remove 99.97 to 99.99% of particles measuring 0.3 microns and bigger.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can capture chemicals, odors and smoke.

 These filters have a MERV rating of 1721, depending on the model.
-This rating demonstrates how effectively a filter can remove pollutants from the air.
+This rating demonstrates how successfully a filter can remove pollutants from the air.

-Media air cleaners are denser than regular air filters.
+Media air cleaners are denser than common air filters.
 They’re often four to five times wider—or more.
-This barrier mounts tightly against your HVAC unit.
+This barrier attaches snugly against your HVAC equipment.

-An electrostatic filter uses magnetically charged components to catch particles.
-These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
-Plus, they're also 30 times more effective than everyday filters.
+An electrostatic filter uses magnetically charged substance to catch particles.
+These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
+Plus, they're also 30 times more effective than ordinary filters.

-An electronic air cleaner uses a high-voltage magnetic charge to catch particles.
+An electronic air cleaner uses a high-voltage magnetic charge to trap particles.

 Some can erase the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And minimize ozone, a known lung irritant, created elsewhere in your home.
+And minimize ozone, a known lung irritant, made elsewhere in your home.